 Cost accounting involves tasks like setting up of cost standards, tracking cost elements, analyzing variances, and reporting the cost information to the internal stakeholders.

-The payables department handles the interaction with vendors and performs transactions like entry of invoices, vendor payments and creation of credit and debit memos.
+The payables department handles the interaction with vendors and performs transactions like the entry of invoices, vendor payments, and creation of credit and debit memos.
 The Receivables department tracks collections from customers.

-Finance department is the owner of the Fixed Assets of the Organization.
-It is responsible for creating, transacting, depreciating and retiring assets.
+The finance department is the owner of the Fixed Assets of the Organization.
+It is responsible for creating, transacting, depreciating, and retiring assets.

-The transactions handled by the finance department are voluminous, complex and have potential for errors.
+The transactions handled by the finance department are voluminous, complex, and have the potential for errors.
 It needs a well-designed ERP system to handle the challenges.

 • Real-time view of financial data

 • Single source of truth: Define once, use everywhere

 • Ease of reporting based on different accounting standards

 • Improved cash flow and reduction in working capital requirements

 |Accounting ERP Features||Feature needed by company size||Must have features|